 This is a multidisciplinary programme that bridges the fields of epidemiology, laboratory sciences and public health.
 It includes a strong practical component and the opportunity to undertake a research project overseas.
 The course will train students in all aspects of the control of infectious diseases and prepare them for a career in a range of organisations.

-This course aims to bridge the disciplines of epidemiology, laboratory sciences and public health and policy for training and retraining of students who wish to work directly on a multidisciplinary practical approach to the control of infectious diseases, and to equip students with specialised skills that will facilitate a career in the control of infectious diseases as staff of health ministries, health departments, national or international disease control agencies, aid organisations or universities.
+This course will equip students with specialised skills that will facilitate a career in the control of infectious diseases as staff of health ministries, health departments, national or international disease control agencies, aid organisations or universities.

 - investigate the transmission of endemic and epidemic infections

 - design, implement and evaluate co-ordinated control methods